-While further studies are warranted, we tentatively proposed the following mechanism on the basis of the literature and our own observations (Fig. 1).^{11,12f} First, the oxidative addition of the ethanol with a nickel(0) precursor A gives Ni(π)-hydride species B, which then undergoes migratory insertion with 1,3-diene 1 to afford allyl-Ni(π) intermediate C or C'in a reversible pathway.
-Through the transmetalation between the allyl-Ni(π) intermediate and allyl-B(pin) 2, bis(allyl)Ni species D is produced.
+While further studies are warranted, we tentatively proposed the following mechanism on the basis of literature and our own observations (Figure 1).^{11,12f} First, the oxidative addition of the ethanol with a nickel (0) precursor A gives Ni(II)-hydride species B, which then undergoes migratory insertion with 1,3-diene 1 to afford allyl-Ni(II) intermediate C or C' in a reversible pathway.
+Through the transmetalation between allyl-Ni(II) intermediate and allyl-B(pin) 2, bis(allyl)Ni species D is produced.
+Finally, reductive elimination of D leads to terminal 1,5-diene product 3 and regenerates the nickel (0).
+It should be noted that the existence of allyl-Ni(II) intermediate C /C' were supported by the observation of 6 via a reductive elimination step.
+Therefore, current mechanism was preferred over the reported transmetalation-alkene insertion pathway in previous Rh-catalyzed reactions.11

-Scheme 2 Scale-up synthesis and transformations of 1,5-diene 3a.

-Finally, reductive elimination of D leads to terminal 1,5-diene product 3 and regenerates the nickel(0).
-It should be noted that the existence of allyl-Ni(π) intermediate C/C' was supported by the observation of 6 via a reductive elimination step.
-Therefore, the current mechanism was preferred over the reported transmetalation-alkene insertion pathway in previous Rh-catalyzed reactions.11